 Most of us tend to underdose our patients with paracetamol (acetaminophen) and NSAIDs, and then just top up the opioids afterwards.
 Both non-opioid drug classes have a huge safety window, especially for short term treatment.
 With no present contraindications, I prefer to give a high dose of both to my anaesthetic patients.
 An initial dose of 1500 to 2000 mg of paracetamol if orally, or 1000 mg i.v.
 For NSAIDs I often find the ‘usual’ dose can be doubled with good effect and no real harm.
 Here is a meta-analysis on ketorolac for post-operative pain saying the same thing.
+The doctors from this pain management fort worth clinic are working with patients to relieve any kind of pain they have.

 Better pain control, less opioids